Pedometer: Japan

-The effect in 1965 of the release by Yamasa of the Manpo-kei pedometer in Japan was significant.
+The impact of the manpokei pedometer was significant.
 Soon after, the Japan 10,000-step Walking Association sprang up, which shortly had chapters in all 47 prefectures, organising regular walks that could be measured with the Yamasa device.

 On 26 February 1980, Juri Kato's son Yasuji Kato filed a pedometer patent with the USPTO, currently assigned to Yamasa Tokei Meter Co Ltd.

 In 2015, the Japanese Ministry of Health, Labour and Welfare also recommended 10,000 steps per day.
 However, this recommendation is not based on solid evidence.

 Technology

-The technology for a pedometer includes a mechanical sensor and software to count steps.
+The technology for a pedometer includes a mechanical sensor and software that counts steps.
 Early forms used a mechanical switch to detect steps together with a simple counter.
 If one shakes these devices, one hears a lead ball sliding back and forth, or a pendulum striking stops as it swings.
 Today advanced step counters rely on MEMS inertial sensors and sophisticated software to detect steps.
 These MEMS sensors have either 1-, 2- or 3-axis detection of acceleration.
 The use of MEMS inertial sensors permits more accurate detection of steps and fewer false positives.
 The software technology used to interpret the output of the inertial sensor and "make sense of accurate steps" varies widely.
 The problem is compounded by the fact that in modern day-to-day life, such step-counters are expected to count accurately on locations where users frequently carry their devices (attached to the belt, shirt/pants pocket, hand bag, backpack).
 In recent years more advanced approaches to measure steps have been made with the use of computer vision.